Lupin3000/Raspberry-PI-Tutorials/Zero_WIFI_HID/readme.md

 _Note: Since I don't want to list all available values here, I recommend that you're simply looking for them online._

+> I wrote a small Python CLI tool, called [BullDog](https://github.com/Lupin3000/BullDog).
+You can use it to simulate the keyboard easier.

 [Go Back](../readme.md)